Scrungip/Scrungip-Archipelago/worlds/am2r/docs/en_AM2R.md

 ### What is randomized?
 All items both majors and minors are randomized together in one pool with the option to add in the metroids as checks as well.
 ### What is the goal?
-The goal of this AM2R randomizer implementation is to collect kill or collect the self specified number of metroids to reach the deep caves and then a few more to get into the lab and fight the queen metroid.
+The goal of this AM2R randomizer implementation is to collect kill or collect the self specified number of metroids to reach the queen metroid and save the baby metorid